PlanQK/planqk-platform-docs/src/tutorials/tutorial-local-testing-with-cli-and-service-sdk.md

 planqk serve
 ```

-Once the server is up and running, you can utilize http://localhost:8081/ as the URL to access the API.
+Once the SERVICE is up and running, you can access its API under http://localhost:8081/.
 For additional details regarding the `planqk serve` functionality, please refer to the documentation available [here](https://docs.platform.planqk.de/cli-reference.html#planqk-serve).

-## Getting Started with PlanQK Service SDK
+## Accessing a Service with the PlanQK Service SDK

+Supported operations are: creating, monitoring the status of the service, retrieving the execution result and cancelling the execution of the service.

 Begin by installing the PlanQK Service SDK using pip.